Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Image-level confidence estimators

 \begin{remark} The expression for the SDC resembles the one for the \emph{soft Dice loss} (SDL) \citep{milletari_v-net_2016,drozdzal_importance_2016,sudre_generalised_2017} defined as

 where $\by \in \{0,1\}^n$ denotes the ground-truth segmentation.
 Specifically, if the hard predictions~$\byh$ are used in place of the ground truth $\by$, we can express

 Despite their mathematical similarity, the SDL and the SDC serve fundamentally different purposes and have distinct requirements and motivations.
 The SDL is a surrogate loss function designed for gradient-based training and therefore requires ground-truth data to guide model parameter updates.
 It is often applied at patch and/or batch level and potentially combined with other surrogate loss functions such as the binary cross-entropy loss.
-In contrast, the SDC is a confidence estimator intended for ranking predictions in image-level selective prediction and therefore requires only the model output as an estimate of the marginal posterior probabilities; it is derived (see Section~\ref{sec:theoretical-results}) as an approximation to an optimal confidence score function. \end{remark}
+In contrast, the SDC is a confidence estimator intended for ranking predictions in image-level selective prediction and therefore requires only the model output as an estimate of the marginal posterior probabilities; it is derived (see Section~\ref{sec:theoretical-results}) as an approximation to an optimal confidence score function. \end{remark} \new{Since the SDC is designed as a post-hoc confidence estimator to be computed at inference time, its computational properties are particularly relevant in practice.
+From a computational perspective, the Soft Dice Confidence is highly efficient: its computation scales linearly with the number of pixels, \(O(n)\), and involves only simple vector operations on the model’s probabilistic output.
+In practice, this additional cost is negligible compared to the computational expense of a single forward pass of a deep segmentation model.
+In contrast, several existing confidence estimation methods require additional aggregation steps, patch-based processing, or multiple forward passes, resulting in substantially higher inference-time computational costs.}